-Pujols saluted after HR for Angels vs hometown Cards in loss
+Pujols curtain call HR for Angels vs hometown Cards in loss

 St. Louis broke a scoreless tie with two runs in the fifth on a throwing error.
 Yadier Molina singled and Kolten Wong walked before Hudson set down a bunt that Peña threw wildly to third.

-St. Louis closer Jordan Hicks left the game with two outs in the ninth.
+Cardinals closer Jordan Hicks left the game with two outs in the ninth.
+Shildt said Hicks felt tightness in his triceps.

+“More like a cramp,” Shildt said.
+“He feels good — it’s favorable news.”

 Tyler Webb picked up his first save by retiring Jonathan Lucroy on a grounder to end the game.

 The Cardinals improved to 185-177 in interleague play, the best among NL teams.